 This temperature in the dual QCD theory corresponds to the temperature of hadronic matter.

-Main idea of this model is to consider the dilaton field $\varphi(x)$ as a one depending on the temperature of the medium \cite{14,15,16}.
-To this end the $z$ coordinate was replaced by the Regge-Wheeler tortoise coordinate $r$, which was introduced in Ref. \cite{26}.
-Relation between these coordinates in the finite temperature limit is following one:
+The main idea of this model is to consider the dilaton field $\varphi(x)$ as one depending on the temperature of the medium \cite{15,16,17}.
+To this end, the $z$ coordinate was replaced by the Regge-Wheeler tortoise coordinate $r$, which was introduced in Ref. \cite{29}.
+The relation between these coordinates in the finite temperature limit is following one:

 where $t=z/z_h$.
-An explicit form of the dilaton field finds from the idea of sameness of the temperature dependencies of dilaton field and quark condensate $\Sigma(T)$.
-Last one is known from chiral perturbation theory and we have the dilaton field of form below\footnote{More explanation will be done in the IV section.}:
+An explicit form of the dilaton field is found from the idea of sameness of the temperature dependencies of the dilaton field and quark condensate $\Sigma(T)$.
+The last one is known from chiral perturbation theory, and we have the dilaton field of the form\footnote{We shall give more explanation in sec.
+IV.}:

-The thermal addition $\rho_{T}$ term has a form:
+The thermal addition term $\rho_{T}$ has a form: